Last updated on September 22nd, 2023 at 08:37 pm

 Happy Nomadiversary to us!
-Three years ago we purchased our first-ever RV and promptly moved in!
-To celebrate the occasion, we’ve decided to reflect on the top 3 lessons learned and our biggest regret after 3 years of full-time RV living.
+After three years of full-time RV living, we reflected on the top three lessons learned and our biggest regret of the full-time RV lifestyle.

-UPDATE: It’s been 2 years since we’ve written this article and we still agree with the lessons learned below.
-We’ve updated the video to include two more lessons…Watch 5 Lessons Learned & Biggest Regret after 5 Years Full-Time below, and keep reading for more tips.
+UPDATE: It’s been 3 years since we’ve written this article and we still agree with the lessons learned below.
+We’ve updated the video to include three more lessons…Watch our two part series: 6 Lessons Learned & our 2 Biggest Regrets after 6 Years Full-Time below.

 Lesson #1: Take Your Time

 We realized early on that we get travel fatigue when we move too often.
 We prefer to stay at least one week and often up to a month per location.
 This allows us to take time to see the sights in the local area, as well as save on fuel costs.

 I’m a planner and have reservations several months in advance.
 However, I’ve learned to be a little more flexible and only make reservations at places that have a liberal cancellation policy.
 In fact, my rule is that I don’t make a reservation at any place that will charge me more than $15 to cancel or make a change.